 Paul J. Caritj

-Paul Caritj is an associate with the law firm of Harris, Wiltshire & Grannis LLP, where he practices in the areas of communications and appellate litigation, advising clients regarding the regulatory dimensions of new transactions and business ventures, as well as advocating for clients’ strategic interests in proceedings affecting domestic and international spectrum regulation and policies regarding the commercial use of outer space.
+Paul Caritj is a partner at HWG LLP, where he practices in the areas of communications, commercial space, and appellate litigation.
+Paul advises clients regarding the regulatory dimensions of new business ventures and advocates for clients in proceedings affecting domestic and international spectrum regulation and policies regarding the commercial use of outer space.

 - Counsels clients on a number of issues relating to spectrum auctions, including advocacy and advice relating to auction design, strategies for understanding likely auction outcomes, and auction participation.

 - Advises and advocates on behalf of clients pursuing new and innovative uses of spectrum, including advice regarding compliance with existing rules, experimental licenses, waivers of FCC rules, and rulemakings.

 - Advises clients regarding issue preservation and appellate strategy during the FCC rulemaking process.